 |You want this?
 Sorry, it’s mine now.|

 They are likely to get mad.
 That’s OK, let them.
 Remind them that you gave them fair warning and that you are not responsible for keeping track of OPS.
 It’s not your fault that they didn’t take you seriously, is it?
 Help them find their OPS.
 But gently remind them that they have a choice next time to put it away themselves.

 As for the laundry basket hostage situation, feel free to demand bribes, extra chores, or extravagant promises for the return of valuable items, such as keys, iPods, and backpacks.
 For non-valuable items, use your own discretion.
 There is always the Goodwill pile.

-I did this once when I found literally every pair of shoes my two sons owned lying around the house.
+I’ve done this once when I found literally every pair of shoes my two sons owned lying around the house.
 I gathered up all the shoes and then insisted that they sing “I’m a Little Teapot” complete with arm movements to ransom them back.
-I found it very entertaining and next time I threatened to videotape it for Facebook.
+It was very entertaining and next time I threatened to videotape it for Facebook.
 I haven’t found nearly as many shoes lying around since then…

 Here are some other posts you might enjoy: